dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3232: Lack of critical thinking enhances misinformation spread.
+### T3232: This can lead to misinformation and reduced critical thinking.

 |Support|
 |---|